 Revolution.
 Mr. Misadventures often says that it is time for another revolution in France.
-That what the French fought for in 1789 (or even 1968) has been forgotten and the French need a good shake up.
-My friend Lindsey sort of hinted to the same thing in her 4th of July post (which I am completely enamored with).
+That what the French fought for in 1789 (or even 1968) has been forgotten and the French need a good shake-up.
+My friend Lindsey sort of hinted at the same thing in her 4th of July post (which I am completely enamored with).

 Independence.
 I once read an article in a newspaper that described the French as a surly teenager.
 That it wanted its independence while still having its parents take care of them.
 (IMO) I think that the reliance on government aid and government jobs and government subsidies has crippled this country and that it will be a long time before it can or will change its mindset.

 This is probably one of the biggest cultural differences for me to relate to.
 I could never imagine not having a “pick yourselves up by your bootstraps” attitude about the fate of my life, my career, my world.
 Letting someone else dictate is so foreign to me!